 But when the plague ends, Forman’s problems begin.
 The real doctors return to London and they will stop at nothing to bring him down...

-Change Lives: Win your patients’ favour or ruin their lives.
+Change lives: Win your patients’ favour or ruin their lives.
 Advise 14 characters who return 5-7 times.
 Patients have their own ongoing stories which often overlap with each other.
+Use gossip from some characters to guide and manipulate others.

 Meet the doctor